Ingwie/OpenAVRc_Hw/Bluetooth_Replacement/Transmitters_Settings.md

 ![](BT_ScanResult.png)
 6. Pairing is complete

-## Create a model on OpenAVRc mster ans slave transmitters
+## Create a model on OpenAVRc master and slave transmitters
 In my tests, I set the **master** radio to receive the signal from the **student** radio.

 ### Define a model into OpenAVRc as Slave